shahidirfan100/Gupy.io-Jobs-Scraper/README.md

 # Gupy.io Jobs Scraper

-Collect job listings from the Gupy jobs portal in a clean, analysis-ready format.
-Capture job titles, companies, locations, work models, publish dates, application deadlines, descriptions, skills, and direct job links at scale.
+Extract comprehensive job listings from the Gupy jobs portal with ease.
+Scrape vacancy details including job titles, companies, locations, descriptions, work models, and direct application links at scale.
+Perfect for job market monitoring, recruitment analysis, and lead generation.

+---

 ## Features

-- **Portal URL support** - Use a `portal.gupy.io/job-search` URL to preserve the exact filters you see on the site
+- **Portal URL support** — Extract jobs directly using a `portal.gupy.io/job-search` URL to preserve all filters.
-- **Keyword and location search** - Build a search without copying a full URL
+- **Keyword and location search** — Find jobs by keyword and location without needing a full URL.
-- **Pagination controls** - Limit both the number of results and the number of pages
+- **Pagination controls** — Limit the number of results and pages to manage usage and scraping speed.
-- **Normalized output** - Get consistent field names with empty values omitted from the dataset
+- **Normalized output** — Get clean, structured datasets with consistent field names.
-- **Store-ready dataset** - Save structured job records for analysis, monitoring, or export
+- **Ready-to-use datasets** — Export job records for market analysis, lead generation, or custom databases.

+---

 ## Use Cases

 ### Job Market Research
 Track hiring volume, job titles, and location patterns across the Gupy ecosystem.
 Build datasets for recruiting research, salary benchmarking support, or trend analysis.

 ### Lead Generation
 Identify companies hiring for specific roles, regions, or work models.
 Use the dataset to monitor employers and career pages relevant to your niche.

 ### Competitive Intelligence
 Compare open roles, publication cadence, and workplace models across employers.
 Spot which companies are growing, hiring remotely, or expanding into new locations.

 ### Recruitment Automation
 Feed job results into spreadsheets, internal dashboards, or workflow tools.
 Use recurring runs to keep job pipelines fresh without manual searching.

+---

 ## Input Parameters